Home ยป Holidays ยป Special Events ยป School Holiday Ideas

-FREE School Holiday Activities Brisbane Southside – Easter
+FREE School Holiday Activities Brisbane Southside – Summer

-This article is a detailed guide with my personal suggestions and ideas for best free school holiday activities Brisbane Southside and surrounds over the Easter break.
-I have booked my own children in to many of these activities.
+This article is a detailed guide with my personal suggestions and ideas for best free school holiday activities Brisbane Southside and surrounds over the summer break.
+I have booked my own children into many of these activities.

 We have collated a list of cool free school holiday ideas for kids that don’t cost a thing!
 Because we know it is not always possible to travel far from home to enjoy school holiday activities we have only listed activities on the Southside of Brisbane, in the CBD and South Bank of Brisbane.
 This will mean you can find something to do with the kids these school holidays that is near you!
 Below you will find the details of: